kburnik/framework/readme.txt

 - abstraction for SQL DBs - MySQL implemented
 - write queries via PHP - avoid using SQL specific queries when possible

-TestCase & TestModule
+TestCase
-- test your app with unit tests and each-class-method based tests
+- test your app with unit tests and integration tests

 Routing and ViewProviders
 - route dynamically according to a RegEx or an exact URL sufix match